bedops/bedops/docs/content/usage-examples/master-list.rst

 BEDOPS tools in use
 ===================

-In the following example, we want to merge hotspot peaks for five fetal adrenal tissues, picking the highest scoring element where there are matches.
-We'll use a mix of :ref:`bedmap` and its ``--max`` operation with :ref:`bedops` set operations to accomplish this.
+In the following example, we want to merge hotspot peaks for five fetal adrenal tissues, picking the highest scoring element where there are overlapping peaks.
+We'll use a mix of :ref:`bedmap` and its ``--max-element`` operation with :ref:`bedops` set operations to accomplish this.

 ======
 Script